Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/color/tone_map.rst

 Essentially,
-tone mapping addresses the problem of strong contrast reduction from the scene values (radiance) to the displayable range while preserving the image details and color appearance important to appreciate the original scene content.
+tone mapping addresses the problem of strong contrast reduction from the scene values (radiance) to the displayable range, while preserving the image details and color appearance.
+This is important to appreciate the original scene content.

 Input